diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

 Lets do something different an write it as an object (Object Oriented Program).

-We begin from the bottom with the old trick for code re-usability:
+We begin from the bottom with the old python trick for code re-usability:

 .. code-block:: python